尹政権、「福島処理水」調査予算を大幅に “削減”=韓国

 In August of this year, Yoo Kuk-hee, chairman of the Nuclear Safety Commission, attended a general meeting of the Science, Technology, Information, Broadcasting and Communications Committee held in the National Assembly and said, “The tritium being released from China is the same as the Fukushima nuclear power plant radiation.

-In response to the criticism that the amount of wastewater was nearly 50 times that of effluent from the irrigation plant, the company said, "We understand that it is a considerable amount, but we have not been able to objectively verify the specific figures," and added, "We have not found any abnormal figures in our monitoring."
+In response to the criticism that the amount of wastewater was nearly 50 times that of effluent from the irrigation plant, the company said, "I understand that it is a considerable amount, but we have not been able to objectively verify the specific figures," and added, "We have not found any abnormal figures in our monitoring."

 In response to the question, "If China unilaterally releases water into the ocean, is there any way to check it?", he said, "If abnormalities are found in the figures through monitoring, there will be international action.